Ewell: West Ewell

 West Ewell is a large residential area with several local centres.
 Its main centre is the area around Ewell West railway station, which contains a parade of shops.
 Its principal roads are Chessington Road and Ruxley Lane.
 These are both B-roads which contain several parades of shops.
 A section of the Hogsmill Open Space, including the Bonesgate Stream is in the northern fringes of the area.
 Ruxley Farm Bridge is in the centre of Ruxley Lane over the Hogsmill River, replacing a ford, Ruxley Splash.
 West Ewell is served by buses travelling between Epsom and Kingston, as well as Chessington.

 West Ewell covers two wards: West Ewell Ward, to the south of Ruxley Lane and Ruxley Ward, to the north.

 East Ewell

 This is an area of predominantly semi-detached housing dating from the 1930s.
 This area, to the east of the A24 Ewell Bypass is served by Ewell East railway station.
-The A232 runs through the suburban area.
+The A232 runs through the area.

 A large part of Nonsuch Park, including the old Nonsuch Palace, can be found in East Ewell as can the remains of the derelict Cuddington Church.
 Warren Farm Local Nature Reserve is also in the East Ewell area.